Thynix/pyProbe/README.md

 Freenet, Python, gnuplot, and Twisted all have installation instructions on their respective sites.

-However, as of this writing, the current official builds of Freenet [differ](https://github.com/freenet/fred-official/blob/build01410/src/freenet/node/fcp/FCPMessage.java#L22) in their FCP field names from what was intended.
-This will mean all probes will run at `MAX_HTL` instead of the desired value, resulting in the vast majority of responses being errors.
+However, as of this writing, the FCP field names in the current official build of Freenet [differ](https://github.com/freenet/fred-official/blob/build01410/src/freenet/node/fcp/FCPMessage.java#L22) from what was intended.
+This means all probes will run at `MAX_HTL` instead of the configured value, resulting in the vast majority of responses being errors due to the unworkably high HTL.
 To work around this, change `probe.py` line 39 to read `HTL="HTL"`.

 ### pysqlite